North America Set to Invest $12 Trillion in Renewable Energy and Grids by 2050, Says DNV Report

 To put this into context, the IRA, celebrated as the ‘largest' climate investment package in history, has made $369 billion available in tax credits for clean energy production and manufacturing over the next decade, accounting for just over 3% of the total projected investment.

-In the realm of clean energy generation, DNV's report anticipates that approximately $2.3 trillion will be directed towards solar (PV) projects, with an additional $1.6 trillion allocated to wind power initiatives.
+In the realm of clean energy generation, DNV's report anticipates that approximately $2.3 trillion will be directed towards solar photovoltaic (PV) projects, with an additional $1.6 trillion allocated to wind power initiatives.
 Remarkably, the report predicts that solar PV will surpass all other renewable sources in capacity by 2027, becoming the dominant generation technology in North America by the mid-2030s.
 By 2050, solar PV is expected to account for nearly half of the region's power consumption, driven primarily by the declining levelized cost of energy (LCOE) for solar.
 The IRA's production and investment incentives (PTC and ITC) have also provided investors with a decade of relative certainty, further bolstering solar's ascendancy.

 See also: Europe Faces Urgent Need for Massive Investments in Electricity Grids to Achieve Clean Energy Goals